 - Size, Weight or Volume (Ex., short/tall, big/little)

 - Distance, Time or Speed (Ex., far/near, slow/fast)

 - Quantity or Completeness (Ex., none/all, less/more)

 - Location or Direction (Ex., behind/in front of)

 - Condition or Quality (Ex., hot/cold, wet/dry)

 - Sensation, Emotion, or Evaluation (Ex., bad/good)

-Childhood teachers, special educators, and speech-language pathologists may administer the WABC.
-We recommend, however, that only educators and professionals skilled in test administration and scoring, interpret the results and create intervention plans for their students.
+Early childhood educators, special educators, and speech-language pathologists can administer the WABC.
+However, we recommend that only educators and professionals skilled in test administration and scoring interpret the results and create intervention plans for students.

 Valid and Reliable

 The WABC is a valid and reliable assessment instrument.
 For the standardization, the population sample included 1200 children across the United States and closely resembles 2000 US Census data.
 Test-Retest correlations were very good with r = .93 for Level 1 Total Score and r = .92 for Level 2 Total Score.
 Inter-rater reliability was also high with an Alpha of .99.
 In comparing the WABC to the Boehm-3 Preschool and the Boehm-3, we found that both tests examine similar skills (Level 1 Total Raw Scores, Pearson's r = .69 and Level 2 Total Raw Scores, Pearson's